Kate Scott (British presenter)

 Kate Scott (formerly Abdo; born 8 September 1981) is an English sports broadcaster who works primarily for CBS Sports.
 She is noted for her coverage of association football, and has anchored CBS's coverage of the UEFA Champions League since August 2020.
 Throughout her career, she has worked internationally in the United Kingdom, Spain, France, Germany, and the United States.

 Early life

 Born in Manchester, Scott studied at Christ the King School, Manchester, and Withington Girls' School.
 She moved to Spain at the age of 17, learned Spanish, and took her high school diploma.
 She earned a degree in European languages from the University of Salford, in addition to studying translation and interpreting at the University of Málaga.
 Scott also took time out of her studies to live in France and Germany.

-She is of Guyanese descent through her maternal grandmother.